-(15) Related-Party Transactions
+(14) Related-Party Transactions

-Our corporate headquarters are located in office space owned by Irradio Holdings Ltd., a Florida limited partnership, for which the general partner is Irradio Investments, Inc., a Florida subchapter S corporation, wholly owned by our Chief Executive Officer.
-Since November 1, 2000, we have leased our office space under a ten year lease, with the right to renew for two consecutive five year terms (as amended, the Lease).
+Our corporate headquarters are located in office space previously owned by Irradio Holdings Ltd., a Florida limited partnership, for which the general partner is Irradio Investments, Inc., a Florida subchapter S corporation, wholly owned by our Chief Executive Officer.
+In January 2011, Irradio Holdings sold the leased space to Agave Acquisitions, LLC and transferred all of its rights and obligations; therefore, eliminating the related party transaction.